Ningbo: Geography

 Ningbo ranges in latitude from 28° 51' to 30° 33' N and in longitude from 120° 55' to 122° 16' E, bounded on the east by the East China Sea and Zhoushan Archipelago; on the north by Hangzhou Bay, across which it faces Jiaxing and Shanghai; on the west by Shaoxing; and on the south by Taizhou.
 Its land area is 9816 km2, while its oceanic territory amounts to 9758 km2; there is a total 1562 km of coastline, including 788 km of mainland coastline and 774 km of island coastline that together accounting for one-third of the entire provincial coastline.
 There are 531 islands accounting for 524 km2 under the city's administration.

 Ningbo's city proper is sandwiched between the ocean and low-lying mountains to the southwest, with coastal plain and valleys in between.
+Its central business district is bisected by the Yongjiang River.
 Important peninsulas include the Chuanshan Peninsula (穿山半岛), located in Beilun District and containing mainland Zhejiang's easternmost point, and the Xiangshan Peninsula (象山半岛) in Xiangshan County.
 The Siming Mountains (四明山) run north from Mount Tiantai and within Ningbo City, traversing Yuyao City, Haishu District, and Fenghua District, and reaching a height of 979 m.

-Tidal flat ecosystems occur adjacent to the city, however, a large areas have been reclaimed for agricultural purposes.
+Tidal flat ecosystems occur adjacent to the city, however, large areas have been reclaimed for agricultural purposes.

 Climate

 Ningbo has a humid subtropical climate (Köppen Cfa) with four distinctive seasons, characterized by hot, humid summers and chilly, cloudy and dry winters (with occasional snow).
 The mean annual temperature is 17.6 °C, with monthly daily averages ranging from 5.8 °C in January to 29.1 °C in July.
 Extremes since 1951 have ranged from −8.8 °C on 12 January 1955 to 42.1 °C on 8 August 2013.
 The city receives an average annual rainfall of 1430 mm and is affected by the plum rains of the Asian monsoon in June, when average relative humidity also peaks.
 From August to October, Ningbo experiences the effects of typhoons, and is affected by an average 1.8 storms annually, though the city is not often struck directly by these systems.
 A 2012 OECD study lists Ningbo among the top 20 cities worldwide most at risk of flooding due to anthropogenic climate change.

+Ningbo is among the cities in China which are implementing sponge city strategies to mitigate the impacts of climate change.